Finomnis/pianod2-pandora-ui/README.md

 By default, the user `pi` has the correct GID/UID, so don't create your own user, just use the `pi` user.

-This is important because that UID/GID is hardcoded when the PulseAudio device gets mounted into the docker container.
+This is important because that UID/GID is hardcoded when the PulseAudio device gets mounted into the Docker container.
 I wasn't able to find a proper way to make this configurable.
 Pull requests welcome.

 ### PulseAudio Setup